Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 • Using Step Functions for orchestration

-Better alternatives: AWS Batch, ECS/Fargate, EC2
+Better alternatives.
+AWS Batch, ECS or Fargate, EC2

 2. Memory-Intensive Processing